c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ##### In Jai but not in C3

-- Pervasive compile time execution.
+- Pervasive compile time execution
 - Jai's compile time execution is the build system.
-- Different syntax and behaviour compared to C.
+- Different syntax and behaviour compared to C
-- More powerful macro system than C3.
+- More powerful macro system than C3
-- Implicit constructors.
+- Implicit constructors

 ##### In C3 but not in Jai

-- Module system.
+- Module system
-- Integrated build system.
+- Declarative integrated build system
-- Optional contracts.
+- Gradual contracts
-- Familiar C syntax and behaviour.
+- Familiar C syntax and behaviour
-- Fairly small language.
+- Fairly small language
-- Dynamic interfaces.
+- Dynamic interfaces

 ## Odin